dustyjuhl/so-you-think-you-can-freelance/README.md

-# so-you-think-you-can-freelance
-Notes and files for my presentation "So You Think You Can Freelance"
+# So You Think You Can Freelance